Consensys/quorum-examples/examples/5nodesRTGS/README.md

 ``loadScript("deploy-bankContract-0-3-6.js");``

 The script uses a solidity 0.3.6 precompiled bytecode because of quorum issue 82.

-4.1- If you receive an error 500, wait for the constellation nodes to know their peers.
+4.1- If you receive an error like "Error: Non-200 status code: &{Status:500 Internal Server Error", wait for the constellation nodes to know their peers.
 In my low end lab it can take a while (some minutes).

 5- Take note of the 3 bank contract addresses.
 These are bank1, bank2 and bank3 private contracts instances addresses.